CathYuen/GalPy-HackHerThon/README.md

 - Don't listen to the video with headphones!!

 We hope you enjoy your Virtual Mentor!
-Thank you for the opportunity to have a chance to code a project like this :)
+Thank you to WSET Imperial, the mentors and the sponsors for the opportunity to have a chance to code a project like this :)